-2013 PURA recipients will share their results with the Johns Hopkins University community in a poster session in Spring 2014 in the Glass Pavilion on the Homewood campus.
+2013 PURA recipients will share their results with the Johns Hopkins University community in a poster session in April 2014 on the Homewood campus (exact date and time TBD).
 The poster session is the highlight of the 2013 PURA Recognition Ceremony.
 To prepare for the poster session, each undergraduate award recipient will be provided a 8-foot high by 4-foot wide bulletin board and poster board pins.

 In creating your poster, please keep in mind that your display will be viewed simultaneously by several people and that the text and figure size should be sufficient to insure legibility.

 Although students will ordinarily stand alongside their posters to answer questions about them, each display should be self-explanatory — that is, it should be interpretable without elaborate oral comment by the presenter.

 Each poster should have a heading with the project title and the names of the student researcher, faculty advisor, and department.